allenai/clin/README.md

 # CLIN: A Continually Learning Language Agent for Rapid Task Adaptation and Generalization

-## In Progress, Official release soon

-This directory contains code to do interactive continual learning with ScienceWorld environment.
+Code for interactive continual learning with ScienceWorld environment.

-Install Java
+Step 1: Install Java
-You will have to have Java 1.8+ installed on your system (shipped with most linux distributions).
+You will have to have Java 1.8+ installed on your system (shipped with most Linux distributions).

-Create a new Python environment
+Step 2: Create a new Python environment
 ```
 conda create --name sw python=3.8
 conda activate sw